-The Montreal Olympics in 1976 represented a galvanizing moment in American boxing, an event which saw the sport gain new stars and new fans.
+The Montreal Olympics in 1976 represented a galvanizing moment for boxing in America, an event which saw the sport gain new stars and new fans.
 The amateur team competing that year became one of the biggest stories of the games, with no fewer than five Americans winning gold on national television.
 Michael Spinks, Leo Randolph, Howard Davis Jr., Leon Spinks and Ray Leonard each became an overnight hero and soon signed lucrative contracts to turn pro.
 Within a few short years Randolph, Leonard and Leon Spinks had won world titles, while Davis and Michael Spinks ranked as top contenders in their respective divisions.

 But right behind those five gold medalists were the boxers who had just missed having a chance to hear the cheers in Montreal.
 Aaron Pryor, for example, had wanted to be an Olympian as much as any other young pugilist, but he dropped a close decision to Davis in the Olympic Trials.
 However, his record of over two hundred amateur wins, his reputation, and his performance against Davis, earned him a spot as an alternate on the team.
 But after the Olympics everyone knew who Howard Davis Jr. was; few had heard of Aaron “The Hawk” Pryor.